Cocaine with a street value of more than £3m has been seized from a horsebox at a UK port.

 Border Force officers at Harwich International Port, in Essex, found over 80kg of the Class A drug in the wall of the horsebox on 26 March.

-The lorry had arrived on a ferry from the Hook of Holland with two horses on board.
-Both are now in the care of a nearby equine charity.
+The lorry had arrived on a ferry from the Hook of Holland with two horses onboard.
+Both equines are now in the care of a nearby horse charity.

 A scan of the horsebox revealed an anomaly in an internal wall, which was drilled to reveal a white powder that tested positive for cocaine.